atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 In the previous version of Zenoh, we needed to use different module paths for the synchronous and asynchronous API.

-Now both API’s are exposed behind  `use zenoh::prelude::*`
+Now both API are exposed behind `use zenoh::prelude::*`:

 - Zenoh 0.11.x